stanford-crfm/levanter/docs/tutorials/Fine-Tuning-Semantic-Parsing.md

-# Fine-Tuning for Semantic Parsing with Levanter
+# Fine-Tuning for Semantic Parsing

-To enable computers to assist human with complex tasks, such as data anlaysis or customer service, they must first understand our natural language and convert it into a format that they can process.
+Semantic parsing is a process that transforms a natural language sentence into a logical form.
-This crucial process is known as semantic parsing, and it's a key component of many AI systems.
+This logical form represents the sentence's meaning in a way that computer programs can utilize to carry out tasks, respond to questions, or follow commands.

-For example, semantic parsing allows a chatbot to take a question in natural language and turn it into a precise SQL query, then this query retrieves the desired information from a database.
+For example, through semantic parsing, a chatbot can convert a question posed in natural language into a precise SQL query, which then retrieves the desired information from a database.
-Similarly, it enables a virtual assistant to interpret a user's spoken request and formulate it as a JSON object, triggering specific actions.
+Similarly, a virtual assistant can interpret a user's spoken request and, by employing semantic parsing, translate it into a JSON object that triggers specific actions.
 By bridging the gap between human language and machine-readable formats, semantic parsing empowers AI systems to perform tasks with both accuracy and autonomy.

 In this post, we'll guide you through fine-tuning a [Llama2 model](https://ai.meta.com/llama/) for semantic parsing with Levanter.